 It’s a New Year and everyone is setting themselves New Year’s resolutions.
 The most common New Year’s resolution is losing weight and getting fit, but it is also the most broken New Year’s resolution.
 After self-indulging on food and alcohol, many gyms see a dramatic increase in members.
 But this increase tends to return to its pre New Year level by the end of February!
-Below are some top tips on how to stick to your new healthy lifestyle.
+Below are some top tips on how to stick to your new year fitness plans.

 It is very important to start a new training regime gradually instead of pushing yourself into the deep end.

 - Make a realistic exercise plan with weekly/monthly goals

 - Start off with 2 sessions a week and over time, work your way to exercising 4 times a week.